 Values and bidding strategies

-Once you set up your conversion values, you can use either the Maximize conversion value or Target ROAS automated bid strategies.
+When you set up your conversion values, you can use either the Maximize conversion value or Target ROAS automated bid strategies.
 Automated bid strategies automatically set bids to optimize for your performance goals.
 To help improve your performance, these strategies incorporate real-time details such as device, browser, location, and time of day to adjust your bids during each ad auction.

 Target ROAS maximizes conversion value while trying to reach an average return on ad spend that you set.
 In other words, it's the average conversion value (such as sales revenue or profit margins) that you'd like to get for each dollar you spend on ads.